ceramicnetwork/.github/OVERVIEW.md

 ### Policies

-Ceramic DIDs will also likely want to define explicit policies that govern various things about their identity or resources that help others others interact with them.
+Ceramic DIDs will also likely want to define explicit policies that govern various things about their identity or resources that help others others interoperate with them.
 A few examples:

 - Schema Policies: Define schemas for data
 - Collection Policies: Define an app's data model (database types plus schema policies)